firesand/Gentoo-easy-install/README.md

   * **Advanced GRUB Configuration**: Easily configure custom kernel parameters, dual-boot detection with `os-prober`, and performance-tuning boot flags.
   * **RAID Boot Order Optimization**: Intelligent UEFI boot order management for RAID 1 setups.

+### Performance Optimization System

+The installer includes a comprehensive performance optimization system:

+  * **CPU-Specific Tuning**: Automatically detects your CPU and applies optimal compilation flags.
+  * **Performance Tools**: Installs `cpuid2cpuflags` and `resolve-march-native` for hardware-specific optimization.
+  * **Optimized Compilation**: Sets `CFLAGS`, `CXXFLAGS`, and `CPU_FLAGS_X86` for maximum performance.
+  * **Kernel Parameters**: Adds performance-tuning boot parameters like `intel_pstate=performance`.
+  * **Clear User Guidance**: Detailed help text explains exactly what optimization does and its benefits.
+  * **Recommended by Default**: Enabled by default for the best Gentoo experience.

+> 🚀 **Performance Tip**: The Performance Optimization option is highly recommended as it follows core Gentoo best practices.
+It automatically detects your CPU and applies the optimal compilation flags, ensuring software is tailored for maximum performance on your specific hardware.

 ### Desktop Environment Integration

 #### **KDE Plasma Enhanced Integration**